 This board consists of five members, all of whom are certified shorthand reporters, and appointed by the Chief Justice of the Supreme Court.

 For more information about the CSR Board or CSR exams, contact the Administrative Office of the Courts at 405-556-9300.

 AOC – Administrative Office of the Courts.

-The Administrator for the Courts and his staff, under supervision of the Chief Justice and the Supreme Court, coordinates judicial operations and personnel throughout the state.
+The Administrator for the Courts and her staff, under supervision of the Chief Justice and the Supreme Court, coordinates judicial operations and personnel throughout the state.
 Part of the duties include: handling payroll, training, data systems, maintaining a roll of certified reporters for the state, tracking reported CE credits, and other responsibilities.
 They also provide an Official’s Handbook of rules governing official reporters.
 The AOC is also responsible for collecting the licensure fees of certified court reporters.
 At the present time, the annual licensure fee is $30.00.

 For further information, contact the AOC at 405-556-9300.

 NCRA is a national association for court reporters.
 The National Court Reporters Association (NCRA) promotes excellence among those who capture and convert the spoken word to text and is committed to supporting every Member in achieving the highest level or professional expertise.